Coping With Natural Disaster

 Final Thoughts

-Many people prefer these natural coping therapies administered by a mental health professional as compared to the intake of medications and drugs to help them recover from disorders and cope with disasters in life.
-However, it is better if each finds the perfect risk factors for a disaster recovery approach and disease control and prevention since disaster affects everyone differently.
+Many people prefer these natural strategies administered by a mental health professional as compared to the intake of medications and drugs to help them recover from disorders and cope with disasters in life.
+However, it is better if each finds the perfect risk factors for a disaster recovery approach and disease control and prevention resources since disaster affects everyone differently.
 Always remember that mental health is an essential and vital part of a person’s overall health.
-Hence, if you can’t cope with disasters, do not hesitate to talk with someone and seek professional help and ask for professional guidance.
+Hence, if you can’t cope with disasters, do not hesitate to contact disaster distress helpline, talk with someone or seek professional help and ask for health professional guidance.

-- Which is one of the emotional coping strategies in the disaster management?
+3. Which is one of the emotional coping strategies in disaster management?